logux/docs/3-concepts/1-node.md

 ## Node ID

-Each node has unique Node ID.
+Each node has a unique Node ID.
 A string like `380:Uf_pPwE4:6K7iYdJH` or `server:iSiqWU5J`.

 <details open><summary><b>Redux client</b></summary>